nomadjimbob/mikioplugin/README.md

 This plugin can be used by itself, however is designed to complement the [Mikio DokuWiki template](http://dokuwiki.org/template:mikio).

+## Flexbox Fix

+A flexbox fix was applied to the card body element.
+This may affect existing layouts that relied on the previous (incorrect) formatting.
+For example, buttons that were unintentionally displayed as `block` elements will now render with their correct inline behavior.

 ## Updating Styles

 You can update the colors used by the elements by editing the `/assets/variables.css` file.
 From version 2022-10-31 onwards, the theme supports darkmode within browsers.